Arab Republic of Egypt (Egypt)

 Recent Developments in the Application of the Death Penalty

-The Human Rights Committee’s 2002 Concluding Observations, the report to the Human Rights Council by the Special Rapporteur on the Promotion and Protection of Human Rights and Fundamental Freedoms while Countering Terrorism and the 2010 Report of the Working Group on the Universal Periodic Review indicate that Egypt has resisted legal restriction of the death penalty to the most serious crimes and, while claiming to support such restriction, somewhat broadened the application of the death penalty for vaguely-defined terrorist offenses not resulting in death.
-The Special Rapporteur noted that Egypt has improved the appeals process afforded to those tried for terror crimes by its military courts, but also that the Emergency State Security Courts (where any crime can be tried) remained courts of first and only instance.
-As noted in submissions to the Human Rights Council for its 2009 UPR, under Article 179 of Egypt’s Constitution the President can thus simply assign those accused of terrorism (or any crime) to the emergency courts, rendering improvements in the guarantee of a fair trial a nullity.
-While Egypt has been in a state of “emergency” since 1981 and a State Security Court has adjudicated for even longer, While Egypt has been in a state of “emergency” since 1981 and a State Security Court has adjudicated for even longer, both the vague language in Egypt’s recently promulgated terrorism laws and the President’s new ability to assign capital trials to an unreviewable court heightens the threat to protections against arbitrariness, unfair trials and inhuman treatment or punishment.
+Egypt consistently votes against the U.N.
+General Assembly’s resolution to impose a moratorium on the use of the death penalty, objecting on the basis that the death penalty is “an important deterring element in the context of the most serious crimes.”
+However, the Human Rights Committee’s 2002 and 2023 Concluding Observations, the report to the Human Rights Council by the Special Rapporteur on the Promotion and Protection of Human Rights and Fundamental Freedoms while Countering Terrorism and the 2019 Report of the Working Group on the Universal Periodic Review indicate that Egypt has resisted legal restriction of the death penalty to the most serious crimes.
+While claiming to support such restriction, Egypt broadened the application of the death penalty for vaguely-defined terrorist offenses not resulting in death.
+Moreover, the vague language in Egypt’s terrorism laws and the President’s new ability to assign capital trials to an unreviewable court heightens the threat to protections against arbitrariness, unfair trials and inhuman treatment or punishment.

 Record of Votes on the UN General Assembly Moratorium Resolution